OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).

 ## Testing Random Number Generation (MSTG-CRYPTO-6)

-### Overview

-This test case focuses on random values used by application.
-The following checks should be performed:

-- identify all instances where random values are used
-- verify if random number generators are not considered as being cryptographically secure
-- verify how random number generators are used
-- verify randomness of the generated random values

 ### Static Analysis